notofonts/noto-docs/src/descriptions/NotoSansTifinaghSIL.md

-Noto Sans Tifinagh SIL is a unmodulated (“sans serif”) design in the SIL variant for texts in the African _Tifinagh_ script.
+Noto Sans Tifinagh SIL is an unmodulated (“sans serif”) design in the SIL variant for texts in the African _Tifinagh_ script.
 It contains 171 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks.